ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-We are going to put an additional `<hr>` at the end of every doc just to make
+We are going to print an additional `<hr>` at the end of every doc to make the
-the HTML more readable: a wall of text with no styling is a bit difficult to
+HTML a bit more readable: a wall of text with no styling is a bit difficult to
 read, so creating clear points of separation between `doc`s will do a lot to
 improve the user experience.

 Although our `parse_section` function was a pretty hefty, the `print_section`
-function is super straightforward.
+function is super straightforward:

 ```c
 static void